Minime998/obsidian-vault/uni-notes/CP214-dis-math/midterm-review.md

 ### Equivalence Proofs
 - to show that two compound propositions are equivalent to each other de morgan's laws can be used to simplify one down into the other

+### Propositional Satisfiability
+- A compound proposition is satisfiable if there is a combination of T and/or F that makes then end result *T*

 ---